OpenSourceEcon/RDcredit2025/README.md

 # RDcredit2025
-Data and code for R&amp;D tax credit analysis
+Data and code for R&D tax credit analysis.